The STRAAT Museum is a spectacular museum dedicated to street art and graffiti.

 Students with valid International IDs receive a discount of €5 and pay €14 for admission into the museum.

-Adults must go with kids below 16 years.
+Adults must accompany kids below 16 years of age.

 A maximum of 5 children are allowed per adult.